 Rogue containment in infrastructure networks

 A managed WLAN network may consider the deployment of rogue containment measurements which prevent un-authorised access points and/or stations from operating in its service area.
+(Note that such prevention of third-party operation may be illegal in some contexts or jurisdictions.)
 One such rogue containment mechanism entails de-authenticating users associated to access points which have not been previously allow-listed.
 Part of the allow-listing information required for this to work, is the MAC addresses of the AP and STAs respectively.

 In order to start an AP in the area, the AP and STAs connecting to it will need to be allow-listed by the infrastructure network.
 For STAs periodically randomizing MAC addresses, the absence of a permanent identifier will preclude white-listing by the rogue containment mechanisms.

-Randomized MAC address impacts
+Randomized or Changing MAC address impacts

 STAs will not be able to be allow-listed in the infrastructure, and will therefore not be able to connect to the newly deployed APs.
 Similarly, rogue STAs will be more difficult to discover and track.